 Applicant Submits License Application

-The applicant will submit all license application requirements to the Department of Consumer Affairs (DCA) To find a list of documents required by DCA for newsstand applications, click here.
+The applicant will submit all license application requirements to the Department of Consumer and Worker Protection (DCWP).
+To find a list of documents required by DCWP for newsstand applications, click here.

 Application Submitted to CB6

-The Transportation Committee of CB6 will review the applicant’s questionnaire and invite the applicant to appear and the next committee meeting.
+The Transportation & Public Safety Committee of CB6 will review the applicant’s questionnaire and invite the applicant to appear and the next committee meeting.

 At the meeting, the applicant will be asked to walk the committee through their application.

-The Transportation Committee will then vote on a resolution of either no objection or objection to the application.
-The chair of the Transportation Committee will present this resolution for a vote of the Full Board at the next monthly full board meeting.
-If a resolution passes a vote of the Full Board, it will be sent to DCA.
+The Transportation & Public Safety Committee will then vote on a resolution of either no objection or objection to the application.
+The co-chairs of the Transportation & Public Safety Committee will present this resolution for a vote of the Full Board at the next monthly full board meeting.
+If a resolution passes a vote of the Full Board, it will be sent to DCWP.

 For Residents With a Concern About a Newsstand